Bringing Our Whole Self to Work

 In the book, Reinventing Organizations: A Guide to Creating Organizations, Frédéric Laloux explores the concept of new organizations (Teal Organizations) where management and teams focus on creating a culture where the whole self comes to work.

 My whole self has dealt with grief this past decade, including the loss of both my parents and step-parents.
 I wrote about grief because it was hard for me to concentrate, stay focused, or even remain positive.
 I worked hard to hide what was happening inside.
-Of course, I did not let candidates or clients, or even my team, a glimpse at what was truly happening to me on the inside at that time.
+Of course, I did not let candidates or clients, or even my team, get a glimpse at what was truly happening to me on the inside at that time.
 I thought that I needed to fake it so I could make it.
 I was wrong.

 Over the past ten years, I’ve learned the importance of being true to myself, being authentic, and encourage genuineness from those around me, professionally and personally.